ewjay/fapiwiki/FAPI_Meeting_Notes_2020-10-14_Atlantic.rst

 Australia (Dima/Stuart)
 ------------------------

-* Had another Data recipient accreditation.
+* Had another Data Recipient accreditation (total 3 now).
-* A version of the  rules consultation circulated focusing on different types of credited people sharing data in a few complicated scenarios.
+* A version of the Rules consultation circulated focusing on different types of accredited entities (complex  scenarios).
 * Last week, "conformance test suite" was presented.
-* Accreditation process is very manual, hidden.
-* Around July, they had a testing environment with a list of manual test cases.
-* Test checks are not complete.
+* Incomplete set of tests but it is not designed to be comprehensive.
-* It's designed for regulators instead of assisting participants for accreditation.
-It’s trying to remove industry testing environment.
+* It's designed for regulators to do the final check instead of assisting participants with accreditation.
+It’s trying to replace industry testing environment (coordinated sandbox used for July release).
-* Maybe moving towards sandboxes?
 * There are no mandates for Banks to support sandboxes.
 * Industry testing environment ironed out a lot of issues due to data recipients and data holders connecting to each other.
-* It’s essentially payload testing of contents not like FAPI testing different scenarios.
+* It’s essentially payload testing of some APIs not like FAPI testing different scenarios.
 Mainly focused on CDS specification.
-* No timeline for banks to test each other’s APIs at the moment.
+Not testing normative specifications.

 Berlin Group (Francis)